xtreme22886/SmartThings_Unifi-Presence-REST/README.md

 9. Check the "auto-restart" checkbox in the Advanced Settings tab
 10. Check the "Use the same network as Docker Host" checkbox in the Network tab
 11. Click on Apply => Next => Apply

-The REST API server will listen on port `9443` by default.
-If you encounter any port conflicts run the container with the port option: `-p XXXX:9443`